Doxuno

 PURPOSE

-The Parties wish to define their respective rights and obligations regarding property, financial matters, and spousal support in the event of a separation or dissolution of the marriage.
-This Agreement is a domestic contract intended to be binding and enforceable under applicable provincial family law legislation, including the Family Law Act (Ontario), s.
-52–54, and the Divorce Act, R.S.C.
+The Parties wish to define their respective rights and obligations regarding property, financial matters, and (where applicable) spousal support during the marriage and in the event of separation, divorce, or death.
+The Parties acknowledge that the Supreme Court of Canada has encouraged the use of domestic contracts as a means by which spouses can settle their affairs and avoid litigation (see Anderson v.
+Anderson, 2023 SCC 13, paras.
+1, 60).
+This Agreement is intended to be binding and enforceable under the Divorce Act, R.S.C.
 1985, c.
-3 (2nd Supp.).
+3 (2nd Supp.), and applicable provincial family law legislation.

 2.

-Each Party confirms that they have made full and frank disclosure of their significant assets, debts, and other financial obligations to the other Party prior to signing this Agreement.
-Both Parties acknowledge that they have had the opportunity to review and verify the other Party's financial disclosure.
-Canadian courts have set aside domestic contracts where there has been a failure to disclose significant assets: see Hartshorne v.
-Hartshorne, 2004 SCC 22.
-Both Parties confirm that the disclosure made is substantially complete and accurate.
+Each Party confirms that, prior to signing this Agreement, they have made full and frank disclosure to the other Party of their significant assets, debts, income, and other material financial circumstances.
+Both Parties acknowledge that they have had the opportunity to review and verify the other Party's disclosure and to ask questions.
+The Parties acknowledge that the Supreme Court of Canada has set aside domestic contracts where there has been a material failure to disclose significant assets (Hartshorne v.
+Hartshorne, 2004 SCC 22; Rick v.
+Brandsema, 2009 SCC 10).

 3.